Generic Name: melphalan (oral/injection) (MEL fa lan)

-Oral melphalan is a tablet you take by mouth.
-Injectable melphalan is injected into a vein through an IV.
+Oral Alkeran is a tablet you take by mouth.
+Injectable this medicine is injected into a vein through an IV.
 A healthcare provider will give you this injection.

-Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using melphalan.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Alkeran.

-Store melphalan tablets in the refrigerator and protect them from light.
+Store Alkeran tablets in the refrigerator and protect them from light.

 What happens if I miss a dose?